massalabs/massa/docs/smart-contracts/massa-sc-by-example.rst

 Interacting with your smart-contract
 ====================================

 We can try further our smart-contract by calling the different functions and looking at the state of the game.
-For this, we can look to the `play.ts`.
+For this, you can create a `play.ts` under `smart-contract` repository.

 play.ts
 =======